 The difference between "AC not working" and "AC runs but doesn't cool, room temp 28°C, guest complaint" is the difference between a 15-minute fix and a 2-hour diagnosis.
 Good problem descriptions save technician time.

-Not every broken thing requires the same response.
-A water leak flooding the lobby demands immediate action.
+Not every broken thing needs the same response.
+A water leak flooding the lobby demands action now.
 A squeaky door hinge can wait until tomorrow.
-The priority cascade for each hotel work order establishes clear expectations for response and resolution times.
+The priority cascade sets clear expectations for response and resolution time on every work order.

 | Priority | Response Time | Resolution Target | Examples |